farisachugthai/ipython/docs/source/index.rst

 The enhanced interactive Python shells and kernel have the following main
 features:

-* Comprehensive object introspection.
+* Comprehensive object introspection with a simple user interface.

 * Input history, persistent across sessions.

 * Caching of output results during a session with automatically generated references.

-* Extensible tab completion, with support by default for completion of python variables and keywords, filenames and function keywords.
+* Extensible Tab completion, with support by default for completion of python variables and keywords, filenames and function keywords.

 * Extensible system of 'magic' commands for controlling the environment and